OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/18-Testing_for_Server-Side_Request_Forgery.md

 ## How to Test

 When testing for SSRF, you attempt to make the targeted server inadvertently load or save content that could be malicious.
 The most common test is for local and remote file inclusion.
-There is also another facet to SSRF: a trust relationship that often arises where the application server is able to interact with other back-end systems that are not directly reachable by users.
-These back-end systems often have non-routable private IP addresses or are restricted to certain hosts.
+There is also another facet to SSRF: a trust relationship that often arises where the application server is able to interact with other backend systems that are not directly reachable by users.
+These backend systems often have non-routable private IP addresses or are restricted to certain hosts.
 Since they are protected by the network topology, they often lack more sophisticated controls.
 These internal systems often contain sensitive data or functionality.

 Consider the following request: